alexandrustana/AutoMapper/README.md

 The mapper can be used for transfering data from one object to another.

-##### Basic usage
+#### Basic usage

-First we should create an instance of our `Mapper`, this can be done in the following way
+First we should have an instance of our `Mapper` in our scope, this can be done in the following way
 ```java
 private static Mapper mapper = Mapper.instance();
 ```
-we define it as `static` because it seems like a good ideea to have only one instance of the `Mapper` throughout our entire application.
-Next we should define the POJO from which we want to transfer the data.
+this will make our usage of the `Mapper` less verbose.

+Next we should define the POJOs from which we want to transfer the data.
 <table>
 <thead>
 <tr>